 Alcohol

-At the moment experts say it’s recommended to avoid alcohol altogether.
-GP Dr Rupert Critchley adds that you should start thinking about cutting out alcohol even before falling pregnant.
+Our experts recommended avoiding alcohol altogether.
+GP Dr Rupert Critchley adds that you should start thinking about cutting out alcohol even before trying for a baby.
 “The Chief Medical Officers for the UK recommend that if you're pregnant or planning to become pregnant, the safest approach is not to drink alcohol at all to keep risks to your baby to a minimum,” he says.
 “The more you drink, the greater the risk of long-term harm to the baby."

-It’s wise to stay away from many undercooked products during pregnancy, and meat and poultry are no different.
-“Salmonella poisoning is most likely to come from these products, so make sure all meat - especially poultry - is well cooked,” says Nutritional Therapist Tracey Strudwick.
+“Salmonella poisoning is most likely to come from these products, so make sure all meat - especially poultry - is well cooked,” adds Nutritional Therapist Tracey Strudwick.
 “Take care when handling raw meat and store it separately in the fridge to avoid cross-contamination.”

 Deli meat